-Traveling Mailbox has been an excellent service for me over the past few years.
-Aside from the fact that it was the only company at the time that had an address in Dallas, Texas (which was a huge plus for me), they are also a well-rated and very professional company that has been around since 2011.
+For those who need an address in the USA, Traveling Mailbox has been an excellent service for me over the past few years.
+Aside from the fact that it was the only company at the time that had an address in Dallas, Texas (which was something I needed), they are also a well-rated and very professional company that has been around since 2011.

-Of course, they also offer all the traditional virtual mailbox services you’ll find with all these companies, services such as check deposit, parcel forwarding, shredding, etc. For the Extended and Small Business plans that they offer, they also provide a fax number that you can use to receive faxes.
+Of course, they also offer all the traditional virtual mailbox services you’ll find with any virtual mailbox company, services such as check deposit, parcel forwarding, shredding, etc. You can read my full review of Traveling Mailbox for more a more in-depth look.

 Finally, in terms of security, I appreciate how Traveling Mailbox is very transparent about their practices.
 They are officially authorized by the USPS and their offices are kept under video surveillance at all times.